South Atlantic Water Science Center - South Carolina

 Bradley: Any time.

-Douglas: We've been talking with Dr. Paul Bradley, USGS Research Ecologist in the South Carolina Water Science Center.
+Douglas: We've been talking with Dr. Paul Bradley, USGS Research Ecologist in the South Atlantic Water Science Center - South Carolina.
 For more information on this program visit us on the web at sc.water.usgs.gov

 [Close]: News audio mix– Dr. Paul Bradley: "so we need to begin to correct this problem, we certainly need to understand it, so it's good that this information is coming out, and it is also good that we continue to study the problem so that we can assess the potential to manage the problem and to clean up any contamination that exists in the environment now and prevent future contamination.
 And to do that we have to have release of new information.
 So while these releases are sometimes alarming you know having the information is better than not having the information."

-Water Science for a changing world is a product of the U.S. Geological Survey and the South Carolina Water Science Center.
+Water Science for a changing world is a product of the U.S. Geological Survey and the South Atlantic Water Science Center - South Carolina.